 But educators wary about security, advertising, information-sharing, and social interaction in such an environment often seek out social networks designed specifically for learning instead.
 These sites, like ePals and eChalk, are more restrictive, allowing teachers and school officials to limit not only who can join, but who students can talk to and interact with.
 Some educators also say students seem to take these sites more seriously and treat them with a more academic focus and tone than they would a site they routinely use for socialization with their peers.
 These sites also often provide safety features that can detect foul language or bullying phrases and alert a teacher (Education Week, June 15, 2011).

 Many educators say the academic benefits of social networking are real.
 They allow students to work cooperatively on projects in an online environment that feels familiar to students.
 Teachers often report that a student who does not speak up in class will be more engaged on a social networking site and that these sites allow instructors to extend the school day.

 Technology tools are also making it quicker and easier than ever to create digital portfolios of student work—a method of showcasing student progress that experts say increases student engagement; promotes a continuing conversation about learning between teachers, parents, and students; and extends academic lessons beyond school walls (Education Week, March 17, 2011).
 New social networking tools to aid this are being developed and updated regularly.

-All on all, effective technology integration is achieved when its use supports curricular goals.
+All in all, effective technology integration is achieved when its use supports curricular goals.
 It must support four key components of learning: active engagement, participation in groups, frequent interaction and feedback, and connection to real-world experts.
-For more information on the issues and trends in educational technology visit Education Week.
+For more information on the issues and trends in educational technology, visit Education Week.